tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_learning_code.md

 {:toc}
 {% endif %}

-## Adequate versus Deep Technical Knowledge
+When faced with these multi-language documentation challenges, hiring managers often search for technical writers who are former programmers to do the tasks.
+There are a good number of technical writers who were once programmers, and they can command more respect and competition for these developer documentation jobs.

+But even developers will not know more than a few languages.
+Finding a technical writer who commands a high degree of English language fluency in addition to possessing a deep technical knowledge of Java, Python, C++, .NET, Ruby, and more is like finding a unicorn.
+(In other words, these technical writers don't really exist.)

+If you find one of these technical writers, the person is likely making a small fortune in contracting rates and has a near limitless choice of jobs.
+Companies often list knowledge of multiple programming languages as a requirement, but they realize they'll never find a candidate who is both a William Shakespeare and a Steve Wozniak.

+Why does this hybrid individual not exist?
+In part, it's because the more a person enters into the worldview of computer programming, the more they begin thinking in computer terms and processes.
+Computers by definition are non-human.
+The more you develop code, the more your brain's language starts thinking and expressing itself with these non-human, computer-driven gears.
+Ultimately, you begin communicating less and less to humans using regular speech and fall more into the non-human, mechanical lingo.
+(I explored this concept more in [Reducing the complexity of technical language](https://idratherbewriting.com/simplifying-complexity/reducing-the-complexity-of-technical-language.html).)

+This is both good and bad &mdash; good because other engineers in the same mindset may better understand you, but bad because anyone who doesn't inhabit that perspective and embrace the terminology already will be somewhat lost.

+Remember that the terminology and model will vary from one language and platform to the next.
+One user may speak fluently in Ruby, but that language may not connect with somebody who is a .NET developer.
+Consequently, speaking "geek" can both connect with some developers and backfire with other developers.

+Overall, there's some disagreement about whether it's better to have someone who is primarily a writer who learned programming versus someone who is a programmer who learned writing.
 In [Enough to Be Dangerous: The Joy of Bad Python](http://hackwrite.com/posts/enough-to-be-dangerous/), Adam Wood argues that tech writers don't need to be expert coders, on par with developers.
-Learning to code badly is often enough to perform the tasks needed for documentation.
+Learning to code badly (such as is usually the case with writers who learn to code) is often enough to perform the tasks needed for documentation.

 Wood writes: